erikeidt/erikeidt.github.io/Intro-to-Assembly-Compiler-Perspective.md

 maybe naming the label `PrintNext:`.&nbsp;
-However, I choose label based on the structured control statement whose pattern equivalent that produces the label(s).&nbsp; Here the if-goto-label pattern equivalent is from an if-then statement, so the label is endIf1: .&nbsp; If you write a compiler, you'll find it will naturally wants to usea similar approach in that the labels are associated with the patterns being translated rather than the next coming after them.
+However, I choose label based on the structured control statement whose pattern equivalent that produces the label(s).&nbsp; Here the if-goto-label pattern equivalent is from an if-then statement, so the label is endIf1: .&nbsp; If you write a compiler, you'll find it will naturally want to use a similar approach in that the labels are associated with the patterns being translated rather than the next coming after them.

 ### Indentation